Arihantawasthi/mark-one/README.md

 # Mark One — Backend

+> [!TIP]
+> This is the backend engine for the Mark One platform.
+> You can find the corresponding frontend user interface architecture in the [mark-one-client](https://github.com) repository.

 A FastAPI + Celery backend powering the Mark One newsletter analysis platform.
 It orchestrates scraping, issue analysis, aggregation, and real-time progress streaming.

 ---